7 Reasons for Measuring Ad Effectiveness

-It should go without saying that driving sales is a key advertising goal.
-However, determining what proportion of sales is attributable to advertising is extremely difficult.
-That’s why it’s so important to identify meaningful objectives for your ad campaigns.
+Driving sales is a key advertising goal.
+However, it’s not always easy to accurately attribute the direct effect your ads are having on sales.
+That’s why it’s critical to also identify other measurable objectives for your ad campaigns.
 Are you looking to improve brand perceptions?
-Perhaps increasing unaided brand awareness is a core ad objective.
-Whatever your business situation, setting meaningful objectives is necessary to assess the effectiveness of your advertising to impact consumer attitudes and behaviors.
+Increase unaided brand awareness?
+Whatever your business situation, you need to set meaningful objectives to gauge effectiveness at influencing consumer attitudes and behaviors.

 2. Prioritize your core target audience

-Not all customers are created equal in the eyes of marketers.
-For instance, a company may know that their most profitable customers tend to be Millennial parents.
-Although their products have appeal to a wider audience, their ads may be targeted more specifically to their core customers.
-Be sure to include a robust sample of your high-priority target audience in your research in order to assess advertising effectiveness with confidence.
+Not all customers are created equal.
+For instance, a company may know that Millennial parents tend to be their most profitable customers.
+Although their products appeal to a wider audience, they may be more successful targeting ads to their core customers.
+Be sure to include a good size sample of your high-priority audience to assess the ad’s effectiveness with confidence.

-Measuring brand awareness and ad recall are essential, of course.
-However, be sure you capture the necessary level of detail to make decisions about future advertising strategies.
-Depending upon your specific campaign objectives, include questions related to brand consideration, perceptions, or purchase interest.
-The metrics you include in your ad research need to tie back to your business situation as well as your advertising objectives.
-A successful study will give you the feedback you need to validate your ad strategy and assess your campaign’s effectiveness.
+Measuring brand awareness and ad recall are key.
+However, be sure you capture enough detail to make decisions about your ad strategy.
+Consider adding questions that tie back to your advertising objectives, like brand consideration, perceptions, or purchase interest.
+A successful study will give you the feedback you need to confirm your ad strategy and check your campaign’s effectiveness.

-Take steps to optimize your advertising before the communications are launched.
-Gathering feedback on your brand’s positioning strategy, key messaging, and ad concepts can help you refine your campaign.
-Whether you host a series of focus groups, collect input from an online community, or conduct a quantitative survey to evaluate multiple ad executions, you can learn a lot about how well specific elements of your advertising resonate with your core target audience.
+Take steps to enhance your ad messaging pre-launch, whenever possible.
+Refining your campaign upfront with feedback on your brand’s positioning, key messaging, and ad concepts can go a long way.
+Whether you hold focus groups, get input from an online community, or conduct a quantitative survey, you can learn how well specific aspects of your ad appeal to your audience.

-Consumers don’t evaluate your products and services in isolation.
-Be sure to capture key metrics for your close competitors to add context.
-When analyzing the research results, it’s also helpful to include information on the media spending level, reach, and frequency levels for both your ad and competitive activity, if available.
+Consumers don’t think about your products and services in isolation.
+When measuring ad effectiveness, be sure to capture key metrics for your close competitors for comparison.
+When analyzing the results, it’s also helpful to weave in information on media spending levels, reach, and frequency for both your ad and competitors.